 Both are caused by dampness.
 Condensation in your home – the result of humid air from activities such as bathing, cleaning, cooking and even breathing release water vapour into the air which, leading to condensation and eventually mould.
 This can affect all homes – even new builds with apparently good insulation and ventilation.

 Damp and mould are caused by excess moisture.
 Moisture in buildings can be caused by leaking pipes, rising damp in basements or ground floors, or rain seeping in because of damage to the roof or around window frames.
 In new homes damp will often occur while the water used during the building process is still drying out.
-Houses with poor insulation can encourage mould growth, including on the ceiling.
+Houses with poor insulation can encourage problems with mould and mildew to be worse - especially on ceilings.
 When warmer, more humid air meets the cold wall, condensation forms, contributing to mould problems.

 Inhaling mould fragments or spores can inflame the airways, causing nasal congestion, wheezing, chest tightness, coughing and throat irritation.
 Prolonged exposure to high levels of indoor dampness can reduce lung function and cause chronic health problems such as asthma.

-Occupants of damp or mouldy buildings are at increased risk of experiencing health problems such as respiratory symptoms, respiratory infections, allergic rhinitis, and asthma.
+Occupants of damp or mouldy buildings are at increased risk of experiencing health problems with mould and mildew including respiratory infections, allergic rhinitis, and asthma.
 Some people are more sensitive to mould than others, and some groups are especially vulnerable.

 More worryingly, mycotoxins can kill neurones in the brain, which directly affects our mental capacity and can alter our psychological makeup.
 Some of the neurological symptoms of the ingestion of mycotoxins include confusion, dizziness, a ‘foggy’ brain, hallucinations, seizures, and trembling.